xlthlx/wp-inci/readme.txt

 == Installation ==

 1. Upload `wp-inci` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'PluginAmazon packages of free goods which are arriving through people's doorss' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
 4. Enjoy

 == Credits ==